 Visiting Scholar in Irish Studies

-Current Burns Library Visting Scholar in Irish Studies
+Current Burns Library Visiting Scholar in Irish Studies

-John Horgan, Burns Library Visiting Scholar for Fall Semester 2014
+Damian Bracken, Burns Library Visiting Scholar for Spring Semester 2015

 Listen to a lecture [1 hr 7 min] John Horgan gave at the Burns Library on Nov.
 19, 2014 entitled "Journalism—The First Draft of History?"
 Introductory remarks [approx. 6 min] were given by Dr. Christian Dupont, Burns Librarian, and Dr. Robert Mauro, Director, Irish Institute at Boston College.